OriPoria/AzureHomework/README.md

 create-script- create the resource group and then apply the ARM file with 2 storages and a VM.

 vm-blobtransfer-script- script that runs on the VM through the "RunPowerShellScript" command.
-In this script we initialize the azure cli and then transfer the container from storate 1 to the container in stoarget 2.
+In this script we initialize the azure cli and then make the creation, upload and copy flow.

 ## How to use?
 After subscribe to your account in vsCode, run create-script.ps1 to create the resources and